freqtrade/freqtrade/docs/exchanges.md

 Binance supports [time_in_force](configuration.md#understand-order_time_in_force).

 !!!
 Tip "Stoploss on Exchange"
-    Binance supports `stoploss_on_exchange` and uses stop-loss-limit orders.
-It provides great advantages, so we recommend to benefit from it.
+    Binance supports `stoploss_on_exchange` and uses `stop-loss-limit` orders.
+It provides great advantages, so we recommend to benefit from it by enabling stoploss on exchange..

 ### Binance Blacklist